benjaminjkraft/notes/apollo-requires.md

 }
 ```

 To handle `{ a2 a3 }`, we need to resolve `a1`, then `b1`, then `a2`; and we need to resolve `a3`.
 We can optionally merge `a3` into the query for `a1` or `a2`, or keep it separate; the most efficient option depends on a bunch of implementation details of the services.
 If `a1` and `a2` are quick to compute, but `b1` and `a3` are slow to compute, then we want to pursue the two paths fully in parallel, so that fetching `a3` doesn't end up on the critical path to computing `a2`.
 But if `a3` is cheaply computed from the same expensive-to-fetch data as `a1`, we want to bundle those two together; and conversely `a2`.
-Short of streaming GraphQL responses, there's no universal solution; I propose that fetching `a3` separately is the least-bad option in most cases: combining the queries makes it impossible to optimize further in the case where `a3` is slow; but separating them allows the backend service the option to optimize.
-Future updates could potentially leverage performance data from past queries to make a more educated guess.
+Short of streaming GraphQL responses, there's no universal solution.

+I propose to follow the approach that most closely matches the existing behavior: namely, we fetch `a3` along with `a1`.
+For the toplevel `Query`, it's sort of arbitrary, but for other types, this supposes that fields from the owning service with no `@requires` are typically cheap to add onto a fetch of the `@key` field, which is plausibly true.
+It feels a little asymmetric, but it seems like the most practical approach.
+(Fetching `a3` separately might be better in that it in principle allows the backend to do optimization that it fundamentally can't if we merge any queries, but it likely adds the most overhead to a naive backend, since it adds a bunch of extra queries in common cases.)
+Future updates could potentially leverage performance data from past queries to make a more educated guess, or allow backends to provide further hints to the query planner.

 To do so, we: